Quinteto Contrapunto

 at dawn I'm going to Yoco

-This version, also arising from the eastern heritage and linked to the Guaiquerí cultural sphere, reinforces the historical existence of the toponym Yoco.
+This version, also coming from the eastern heritage and linked to the Guaiquerí cultural sphere, reinforces the historical existence of the toponym Yoco.

-Similarly, performers like Dueto Criollísimo —contemporaries of Quinteto Contrapunto— and later artists like Ilan Chester retain the form "Yoco" in their versions of La Concha.
+Similarly, performers like Dueto Criollísimo —contemporaries of the Quinteto Contrapunto— and later artists like Ilan Chester maintain the form “Yoco” in their versions of La Concha.

 ⸻